ariG23498/smart-commit/README.md

 Smart commit gives you a commit message based on the staged changes.

-> Note
-This only takes care of the python file changes for now.

 ## Models

 This tool uses the `huggingface_hub.InferenceClient` API.
 So you can use all the models that support